suhasmaddali/suhasmaddali/README.md

 Since Machine Learning is a diverse field where the algorithms could be applied in different areas, I have created sections for projects depending on their application and their area.

+Natural Language Processing (NLP) projects
+There is a huge amount of text generated every second.
+It is important to use the text and get an understanding of it.
+Text could be in the form of articles, news, street signs and textbooks.
+I've worked with Natural Language Processing and below are some of the projects along with their brief description.

 <!--
 **suhasmaddali/suhasmaddali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.